pmvenegas/reservation-service/README.md

 # README

+This is a demo web application that implements an endpoint that accepts reservation requests in different JSON formats for storage.

 ## Setup

 This application is a relatively standard Rails app running against a PostgreSQL DB (for JSON storage).
 This needs PostgreSQL to be running on `localhost:5432`, with a user called `postgres` and an empty password.